acend/infrastructure/README.md

 To provision storage we use [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver).

-The StorageClass `hcloud-volumes` is set as default StorageClass
+The StorageClass `hcloud-volumes` is set as default StorageClass.

+The hetzner csi provider is scheduled on the control plane nodes.

 ### Sealed Secrets

 To keep Secrets safe in our Git Repository we use [sealed secrets](https://sealed-secrets.netlify.app/)

 For examples on how to use see [How To's / Encrypt a Secret](#encrypt-a-secret)

+Sealed Secrets is scheduled on the control plane nodes.

 ### Rancher System Upgrade Controller